Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     ```

     If prompted to fill in the generated application node metadata nodes having `~~FIXME~~` values, then follow the directions in the command output to update the application node metadata file.
 This is an optional file that is only required if
     application nodes are being added to the system.
-If no new application nodes are being added to the system, then this fill is not required
+If no new application nodes are being added to the system, then this is not required.

     ```console
     2022/08/11 12:33:54 Application node x3001c0s16b0n0 has SubRole of ~~FIXME~~